-Samsung has already released smartwatches like Gear S, Gear Fit, and ICONX that allow wearers to measure their heart rate.
+Samsung has already released smartwatches like Gear S, Gear Fit, and ICONX, allowing wearers to measure their heart rate.
 In the latest move, it has patented a technology that may help smartwatches to measure blood pressure.

 The latest technology that Samsung will experiment with shall use light to measure a patient’s blood pressure.
 What this means is that the device shall irradiate a target region on the patient’s body (in case of smartwatches, the wrist), and determine the blood pressure based on the intensity of the light that shall scatter in the bloodstream below the target region.